 Only four researchers [13, 19, 23, 27] reported studies with large sample sizes (N>55) that evaluated the management of fractures of the lower limb caused by GSWs.
 The general trend of management was intramedullary nailing of low energy GSWs and external fixation for high-energy injuries.

 All researchers treated patients with a course of antibiotics for between 48-72 hours, except Nicholas et al[26] who treated patients with antibiotics from admission and was continued for 120 hours.
 There was no clear consensus on the optimal duration or type of antibiotic across the studies making it difficult to draw a clear conclusion on the best duration of antibiotic use.
 There are no studies that do not use antibiotics, or use a single dose, to compare these results against.
-Additionally, This is similar to the results shown in a previous systematic review focused on antibiotic use[28].
-Researchers also did not make it clear regarding the initiation of antibiotic regimen if it were preoperative or postoperative.
 However, low rate of deep infection amongst low velocity injuries are shown with the use of postoperative IV antibiotics, as seen amongst the femoral fractures that required IM nailing.
 The synergistic use of gram negative cover has no effect on reducing infection rates.
-This has been shown in a systematic review by Papasoulis et al[28].
+This has been confirmed in a systematic review by Papasoulis et al[28].

-The evidence for the use of open reduction and internal fixation with plates are lacking, as only one report of this has been described[12].

 A survey based study[29] that looked into antibiotic preference among surgeons in the Orthopaedic Trauma Association(OTA) showed that 86% surgeons administered antibiotics for those with fractures caused by low velocity GSWs.
 This decision was not guided by institutional protocol.
 However, this survey did not specify if the fractures were treated non-operatively or operatively[29].

+The evidence for the use of open reduction and internal fixation with plates are lacking, as only one report of this has been described[12].

 In high-energy GSWs, the superficial and deep infection rate was high in femoral fractures treated with intramedullary nails[23].
 This was regardless if patients were treated in synergy with first generation cephalosporin and aminoglycoside.
 Evidence for this comes from only one study each antibiotic regime.
 Miric et al[30] managed 17 femoral fractures with pelvi-femoral external fixators and reported a 6%(n=1) rate of deep pin track infection and a 12%(n=2) rate of chronic osteomyelitis.
 All patients received perioperative antibiotics with a cephalosporin and gentamicin.
 To our knowledge, there is no comparative study comparing the use of external fixators for femur fractures following GSWs.

 None of the studies produce information regarding late implant sepsis in the lower limb.
 Low energy carries no risk of osteomyelitis or chronic infection, with the evidence base predominantly supporting femurs treated with intramedullary nailing[18–20].
 In high energy injuries, there remains a low level of osteomyelitis[23]with nailed femurs.